Understanding Your Pay Statement

 - Optional retirement plan

 5. Equals Federal Taxable Gross

-Balance: The number of hours you have available are shown for both vacation and sick leave.
+Balance: The number of hours you have available are shown for vacation, sick leave, and comp time.

 You can check your leave balances anytime.
 Go to the My Time tab in MyU to see the hours you have available for: